Texarkana College offering bladesmithing courses - KESQ

 Click here for updates on this story

-TEXARKANA, Texas (KTBS ) — For thousand of years, knives have been crafted using the art of bladesmithing.
+TEXARKANA, TX (KTBS) — For thousand of years, knives have been crafted using the art of bladesmithing.
 Thanks to Texarkana College, that ancient skill is being kept alive.

 Expert instructors are teaching students from around the world how to make quality, hand-forged blades.
 There’s five bladesmithing schools in the U.S. endorsed by the American Bladesmith Society.